Ensuring Tax Compliance

 Under the responsibility of the general manager of the Finance and Controller’s Division1, Toray Group will continue striving to improve its tax compliance while building its tax governance structure, centered on the Tax Department, to enhance corporate value.

-1. 1 As of July 2023, a senior vice president (member of the board) serves as the general manager of the Finance and Controller’s Division.
+1. 1 As of July 2025, a corporate vice president (member of the board) serves as the general manager of the Finance and Controller’s Division.

 Toray Group will continue to uphold the following tax policy and strive to improve its tax compliance while building its tax governance structure, to enhance corporate value.